All Products

 Maps the disks of local devices to the disks of cloud computers.
 This enables cloud computers to access the disks of local devices.
 Valid values:

 • Read-only: You can view and copy data stored in the disks of local devices from cloud computers.
-However, you do not have permissions to modify data.
+However, you do not have permissions to write data to the disks.

 • Close: You are not allowed to access data stored in the disks of local devices from cloud computers.